shashankx86/todo-list/README.md

 # ToDoList

-##  A simple To Do List application using TypeScript.
+##  A simple To Do List application using TypeScript and lite-server.

 ![todolist.png](todolist.png)